jorgenkg/python-proxy-rotator/README.md

 ##Currently known bugs
 * Has currently a static set of proxies and lacks an efficient way to check if the remote proxy server is alive.
-* Sometimes CSS documents doesn't load properly on the first tries (probably due to the threaded requests and `asynx="async"` tag in the HTML page.
+* Sometimes CSS documents doesn't load properly on the first tries (probably due to the threaded requests and `async="async"` tag in the HTML page.

 ##Introduction
 This is a multithreaded, man-in-the-middle proxy rotator acting as a relay for HTTP-requests.
 The goal is to make it harder to track you as a web user.